MattTurner17/datasciencecoursera/GettingAndCleaningDataProject/README.md

 **5)** The activity names found from the file activity_labels.txt are then merged in based on the activity number.
 Then the data frame is melted so that feature becomes a single column rather than having a separate column for each feature.

 **6)** Next, the feature names are used to create new columns that can categorise each aspect of the feature.
 These new columns are added to the existing data frame.
+**(This is more than is required for the project.
+I could have left the feature column as it was but to me it seems tidier to try and separate them out into individual columns.)**

 **7)** The aspects are then removed from the feature name, resulting in the feature column becoming redundant.
 To ensure this is the case there is a check to make sure that every feature element is empty before removing this column from the data frame.